Food & Consumer Packaged Goods

 Research and Development Tax Incentives for the Food & Consumer Packaged Goods Industry

-Scientists, nutritionists, dieticians, technologists, and process engineers that work for food manufacturing and processing companies have the responsibility and challenge of developing a wide variety of food, beverage, and consumer products and processes to satisfy continuously evolving customer expectations and preferences.
+Scientists, nutritionists, dietitians, technologists, and process engineers that work for food manufacturing and processing companies have the responsibility and challenge of developing a wide variety of food, beverage, and consumer products and processes to satisfy continuously evolving customer expectations and preferences.
 These efforts to create better tasting products or more nutritious products typically involve extensive experimentation and testing of new formulations, recipes, process parameters, and packaging methods.
 Has your company introduced product line extensions recently?
 Have you modified product formulations and/or manufacturing processes to create food products that taste better, are more nutritious, have better consistency, or have longer shelf lives?
-If the answer is yes, then there is a strong chance that your company could benefit from an R&D tax credit study.
-Let alliantgroup's Food Science Experts help you claim the credits that you deserve.
+If the answer is yes, then there is a strong chance that your company could benefit from an R&D Tax Credit study.
+Let alliantgroup’s food science experts help you claim the credits that you deserve.

 Examples of food science innovations eligible for R&D tax incentives include the following: